backstage/backstage/plugins/cost-insights/src/alerts/README.md

 ### Advanced Setup

-If the default UI is insufficient, alerts can render their own custom forms for actions such as snoozing or dismissing.
+Alerts can render their own custom forms for actions such as snoozing or dismissing if the default UI is insufficient.

 Cost Insights exports several core UI components such as the `BarChart` and `LegendItem` to support custom implementations.

+**Note**: We recommend using Backstage's [InfoCard](https://backstage.io/storybook/?path=/story/layout-information-card--default) and [Recharts](http://recharts.org/en-US/) to show actionable visualizations.

 For more advanced usage, see example [KubernetesMigrationAlert](https://github.com/backstage/backstage/blob/master/plugins/cost-insights/src/example/alerts/KubernetesMigrationAlert.tsx).